Skip to content

 model = Novae.from_pretrained("./my-model-directory")

 By default, lazy loading is used only on large datasets.
-To enforce a specific behaviour, you can do the following:
+To enforce a specific behavior, you can do the following:

 # never use lazy loading